 Free and Reduced Meal Information

 IMPORTANT NOTE: Applications for this program must be completed every school year.
-If your student was approved for free and reduced meals in our school district last year, we automatically extend the free and reduced status for the first thirty operating days of the next school year.
-You must re-apply within those thirty days to continue receiving benefits.
+If your student was approved for free and reduced meals in our school district last year, the free and reduced status is automatically extended for the first 30 operating days of the next school year.
+Families must re-apply within those 30 days to continue receiving benefits.

 Student information related to this program is highly confidential.
 All students eating school meals receive the same lunch cards, meals, etc. Students on the program will not be identified as they gather their meals and go through the lunch line.
 If you have questions or need help completing the application, please contact your school directly or call Stacey Rossmiller at 728-2400, ext.
-3023.2022-2023 school year
+3023.